snormore/owned-ref-cell/README.md

 ### Installation

-Add `OwnedRefCell` to your Rust project by including it in your `Cargo.toml` dependencies:
+Add `OwnedRefCell` to your Rust project with `cargo add owned-ref-cell` or by including it in your `Cargo.toml` dependencies directly:

 ```toml
 [dependencies]